fommil/fpmortals/manuscript/under-review.md

 commercially-funded tooling in FP scala.
 If you see the benefit of FP, you can help out by getting involved.

-Although FP Scala cannot be as fast as streamlined Java using mutable data structures, the performance impact is unlikely to affect you if you're already considering targetting the JVM.
+Although FP Scala cannot be as fast as streamlined Java using mutation, the performance impact is unlikely to affect you if you're already considering targetting the JVM.
 Measure the impact before making a decision if it is important to you.

 In the following chapters we are going to learn some of the vast library of functionality provided by the ecosystem, how it is